Bill Buckner dies at 69 after long battle with dementia

 “I really had to forgive,” he said later that day, “not the fans of Boston per se, but I would have to say, in my heart, I had to forgive the media for what they put me and my family through.
 So I’ve done that.
 I’m over that.
 And I’m just happy that I just try to think of the positive.
 The happy things.”

-“You can look at that Series and point fingers in a whole bunch of different directions,” Buckner said.
-“We did the best we could to win there and it just didn’t happen and I didn’t feel like I deserved” so much blame.

-Cleveland Manager Terry Francona was the Red Sox skipper that afternoon at Fenway.
-On Monday, with the Indians set to play in Boston, Francona reflected on that experience.
+Cleveland Manager Terry Francona was the Red Sox skipper that afternoon in 2008.

-“I thought it was kind of a healing moment, it seemed, for a lot of people and for him, I hope,” Francona said.
+“I thought it was kind of a healing moment, it seemed, for a lot of people and for him, I hope,” Francona said before Monday’s game.
 “You have to be up here to understand how people take things that happen.
 I thought that was a really cool moment.”

+That moment was played on the videoboard during the fifth inning, drawing cheers.

+In a statement, Red Sox chairman Tom Werner praised “Billy Buck,” saying he “personified toughness and grit, and his determination to play through pain defines him far more than any single play ever could.”

 Buckner lived in Boise, Idaho, after he finished playing.
-He was the hitting coach for the Chicago Cubs’ minor league affiliate in Boise in 2012-13, owned three car dealerships and several commercial properties in Idaho.
+He was the hitting coach for the Chicago Cubs’ minor league affiliate in Boise in 2012-13 and owned three car dealerships and several commercial properties in Idaho.

-Buckner also became friendly with Wilson, who hit that grounder.
-While Buckner was long criticized for the error, many in baseball contend that even if the ball had been handled cleanly, the speedy Wilson would have beaten it anyway.

-Buckner made his big league debut with the Dodgers at 19 in 1969, was a batting champ with the Cubs and played until he was 40.
-He had a career .289 average and over 100 RBI in three seasons, twice with Boston.
-Buckner finished with 174 home runs and 1,208 RBI.
+Buckner made his big league debut with the Dodgers at 19 in 1969 and became a batting champ with the Cubs.
+He had a career .289 average and totaled over 100 RBI in three seasons, twice with Boston.
+Buckner finished with 174 home runs and 1,208 RBI and he was a fast outfielder, once stealing 31 bases.

-He is survived by his wife, Jody, two daughters and one son.
+He is survived by his wife, Jodi, two daughters and one son.

 -